- Home

 If your identity has been stolen:

-- File IRS Identity Theft Affidavit (Form 14039) if tax-related
+- File IRS Identity Theft Affidavit (Form 14039) if your tax information was misused.
+The IRS will assign you an Identity Protection PIN for future filings

-Get help: IdentityTheft.gov provides free, personalized recovery plans.
+Get free help: IdentityTheft.gov provides free, personalized recovery plans.
+The Identity Theft Resource Center (888-400-5530) offers free assistance from trained advisors.

 🌍Report & Get Help